 3. Speak with confidence

 Speaking in a confident manner will help you build trust and command the respect of your audience.
 There are several factors which can impact your ability to speak confidently, including your command of the subject matter, your word choice, the tone of your voice, your body language, and your ability to make direct eye contact with your audience.

-Speaking in a monotone voice is a surefire way to bore your audience.
+Speaking in a monotone voice is a surefire way to bore your audience and show you're disengaged.
 Instead, use voice inflection to add emphasis to important points, and vary the pitch of your voice to express emotion.
 This will help keep your audience engaged in your message.

-Your body language significantly impacts the way others interpret what you say.
+Your body language significantly impacts the way others interpret what you say and your attitude about the conversation.
 Pay attention to the gestures you make, your facial expressions, and your body language to ensure they align with the message you are trying to get across.